-Packet acquisition:

-Decode:

-Decodes packets.

-Stream app.
-Layer:

-Detect:

-Outputs:

-Reads packets from the network

-Decodes packets.

-Performs stream-tracking and reassembly.

-Compares signatures.
+'''

-Processes all events and alerts.
+Packet acquisition:Reads packets from the networkDecode:Decodes packets.Stream app.
+Layer:Performs stream-tracking and reassembly.Detect:Compares signatures.Outputs:Processes all events and alerts.

+'''

 Most computers have multiple CPU's/ CPU cores.
 By default the operating system determines which core works on which thread.
 When a core is already occupied, another one will be designated to work on the thread.
 So, which core works on which thread, can differ from time to time.